 Furthermore, there are various indexes that crunch a variety of trade-related data into country profiles and rankings which would also be a good way to chart your country’s trade facilitation progress.
 The most interesting “go-to” indexes for business are:

-- The World Economic Forum’s Enabling Trade Report uses data from the ITC, UNCTAD, the World Bank and other public and private sources to highlight the most problematic factors for trade in each country and who the “best performers” are across criteria such as domestic market access and availability/quality of transport infrastructure.
+- The World Economic Forum’s Global Enabling Trade Report uses data from the ITC, UNCTAD, the World Bank and other public and private sources to highlight the most problematic factors for trade in each country and who the “best performers” are across criteria such as domestic market access and availability/quality of transport infrastructure.

 - The World Bank, as part of its Doing Business project, records the time and cost associated with the logistical process of importing and exporting goods in 189 countries, looking specifically at three sets of procedures: documentary compliance, border compliance and domestic transport.
 This interactive database, entitled Trading Across Borders, can be viewed and played with online.